 - C. Kingsford, M. C. Schatz, and M. Pop.
 Assembly complexity of prokaryotic genomes using short reads.
 BMC Bioinformatics 11:21, 2010.
 (Top 10 most-viewed articles Jan/Feb 2010.
 Top-10 cited article in BMC Bioinformatics for 2010)

 - C. Kingsford, A. Delcher, and S. Salzberg.
 A Unified Model Explaining the Offsets of Overlapping and Near-Overlapping Prokaryotic Genes.
 Molecular Biology and Evolution, 24(9):2091–2098 (2007).
 (Journal Page)

 - C. Kingsford, K. Ayanbule, and S. Salzberg.
 Rapid, accurate, computational discovery of Rho-independent transcription terminators illuminates their relationship to DNA uptake.
 Genome Biology 8:R22 (2007).
 [Preprint] [Software Download]

 - C. Kingsford, E. Zaslavsky, and M. Singh.
 A compact mathematical programming formulation for DNA motif finding.
 In the proceedings of the 17th Annual Symposium on Combinatorial Pattern Matching (2006).
 [PDF of Talk Slides] [Preprint] Journal version J. Discrete Algorithms 9(4):326-334 (2011).

 Biological Network Analysis

 - R. Patro and C. Kingsford.
 Predicting protein interactions via parsimonious network history inference.
-To appear in ISMB/ECCB 2013.
+In ISMB/ECCB 2013.